All Episodes

 They get on the phone December 5th with Joe Biden.

-Uh and and five days later, as you rightly point out, or December 4th is when they got on the phone.
+And five days later, as you rightly point out, or December 4th is when they got on the phone.

-Uh December 9th is when he withheld the billion to get the prosecutor fired.
+December 9th is when he withheld the billion to get the prosecutor fired.

 Son of a bee, he did it.

-And one of the net consequences of that is Hunter continued to get paid for a job he admits in his own words he did was not qualified for.
+And one of the net consequences of that is Hunter continued to get paid for a job he admits in his own words he was not qualified for.

-Yeah, here's here's straight from Devin Archer's uh deposition.
+Yeah, here's straight from Devin Archer's deposition.

-We asked him the question.
+We ask him the question.

 The request was help from the United States government to deal with the pressure they were under from their prosecutor.